employee exit policy rules

 • Missing documentation or unsigned letters

-• Verbal commitments not reflected in writing
+• Verbal commitments that never appear in writing

 Why Clear Rules Change the Entire Exit Experience